AxionCompany/functions/README.md

 ## Layout Components

-Oxian Functions also supports "layout" components, which allow you to define a common structure or layout for your frontend components.
+Oxian.js also supports "layout" components, which allow you to define a common structure or layout for your frontend components.
 This is particularly useful for elements like headers, footers, navigation bars, and other UI components that should be consistent across multiple pages.

 ### How Layout Components Work